 For pistachio pesto, blend or beat the pistachio and extra virgin olive oil until a creamy mixture is obtained but with pieces of pistachio.
 Also add two tablespoons of pistachio grains.
 Combine pistachio pesto with béchase, stirring until the pesto dissolves.
 The béchase will take on a delicate green color.

-Put some’ of bechamel on the bottom of the pan, cover with fresh sheets for lasagna, Add some more’ of bechamel.
-Distribute the mortadella cut into very thin slices (abundant), a few bits of taleggio, some’ of Grated Parmigiano Reggiano Dop and a little’ of chopped pistachios.
-Add some more’ of béchastics and cover with another set of sheets for lasagna.
+Put some béchas slats on the bottom of the baking tray, cover with fresh sheets for lasagna, add a little more béchase.
+Distribute the mortadella cut into very thin slices (abundant), a few bits of taleggio, a little grated Parmigiano Reggiano Dop and some pistachio grains.
+Add a little more béchastic and cover with another set of sheets for lasagne.
 Continue until all the ingredients.
 I suggest you do 4-5 layers.
 Season the last layer with abundant béchase, Parmigiano Reggiano, pistachio grains and some butter bows.

 Preheat oven to 200 degrees static.
 Cover the baking tray with aluminum paper and cook for 30 minutes.
 Remove the aluminum paper and gratin the pistachio lasagna for 10 minutes or until a golden crust has formed on the surface.
 Bake and let the pistachio and mortadella lasagna rest for 10 minutes before serving.
 Bon appétit!

-THE PAIRING: Prosecco Doc Rosé, Brut Millesimato 2019 by Bottega.
-A wine that made its debut in 2020 on the market and that is characterized by pleasant floral notes and fruity scents (Ribes, strawberries) and for a freshness on the palate, able to degrease and clean the mouth from the fattest elements of this recipe that definitely deserves a little boil’ Structured.
+MATCHING: Prosecco Doc Rosé, Brut Millesimato 2019 by Bottega.
+A wine that made its debut in 2020 on the market and that is characterized by pleasant floral notes and fruity scents (Ribes, strawberries) and for a freshness on the palate, able to degrease and clean the mouth from the fattest elements of this recipe that definitely deserves a somewhat structured bubble.